Barnes & Noble Education, Inc. (BNED) CEO Mike Huseby on Q2 2021 Results - Earnings Call Transcript

 Tom Donohue

 Thanks, Mike.
 Please note that our fiscal 2021 second quarter ended on October 31, 2020 and consisted of 13 weeks.
 All comparisons will be to the prior-year period unless otherwise noted.
 Total sales for the quarter were $595.5 million compared with $772.2 million in the prior year.
-This decrease of 176.7 million or 22.9% was comprised of $165.2 million decrease from the retail segment, a $3.8 million decrease from the wholesale segment and a 0.7 million increase from the DSS segment.
+This decrease of $176.7 million, or 22.9%, was comprised of $165.2 million decrease from the retail segment, a $3.8 million decrease from the wholesale segment and a $0.7 million increase from the DSS segment.
 BNED’s fiscal 2021 second quarter results were significantly impacted by the ongoing COVID-19 pandemic as many schools continued to adjust their learning model and significantly reduced their on-campus activities in response to the pandemic.

 While many big conferences resume their sporting activities, fan attendance was either eliminated or severely restricted which had a substantial impact on the company's high-margin general merchandise business.
 Sales were also affected by overall enrollment declines which were further exacerbated by the decline of international students who either studied online or deferred their studies as a result of the pandemic.
 Retail comparable store sales declined 28.1% during the quarter comprised of a 19% decline in textbook sales and a 52% decline in our general merchandise business.